lazy-media/public/Authentik/Kasm/Readme.md

 ### Creating Groups in Kasm

-- **It is best to Manually Create the Same groups in Kasm as you have in Authentik.
+- **It is best to manually create the same groups in Kasm as you have in Authentik.
 These should be identically named.**
+- *You don't need all your Authentik Groups in Kasm, just the ones you want.*
 - **EXAMPLE: If you have an Authentik group named `Discord Users` then you would create a Kasm Group called `Discord Users`.**
 - This is just for ease in my opinion, but you can name these whatever you want.
 The SSO Group Mapping is what matters most.